-Have you ever gotten down on your knees and given your carpet a good whiff?
-At least in my house it isn’t a very pleasant exercise.
+I wouldn’t suggest getting down to a carpet in a business or a home and giving it a good whiff…especially in my house.
 You see, I have dogs—lots of them.
 They are big and smelly and like to dig holes in the mud, and then leave a trail of paw prints across my living room.
-In one of my spare bedrooms we had a litter of puppies two years ago, and although I put down tarps and built an elaborate whelping box, smells from that experience are still vivid.
+In one of my spare bedrooms one of the dogs had a litter of puppies two years ago, and although I put down tarps and built an elaborate whelping box, smells from that experience are still vivid.
 With a litter of puppies, of which we kept two, one has to go through the experience of potty training them—and our carpets have suffered through that as well.

 Carpets suck up odors like a sponge, and even if you are vigilant about cleaning up spills and accidents, they still build up a certain smell over time.
 In my house there is a good deal of dog, mixed in with some odors from our goat farm, odors from cooking (which we do a lot), and a touch of mildew, which was here when we moved in.
 Removing the source of these odors is always the first step, but in our case that is impossible.
 So, we are left with trying to maintain our house and give it a once-over with a steam cleaner on occasion.

 Mildew and wet carpet smells are gross and potentially dangerous.
 One problem with carpet is that it tends to soak up liquids and it is notoriously difficult to dry.
-Mildew smells will require first figuring out where your water leak is coming from—a spill, a roof leak, or just condensation.
+Mildew smells will require first figuring out where your water leak is coming from: a spill, a roof leak, or just condensation.
 Once you have eliminated the source of the water, it is then time to decide if you can clean the carpet or if it is time to pull it out and start over.
 A good first step is rolling up the carpet to reveal the floor beneath, give that a good scrubbing, and then point a fan at it until it is completely dry.
 In the mean time you can try shampooing or steam cleaning the carpet and allowing it to dry.
-If it still smells like mildew, replace with new carpet.
+If it still smells like mildew, replace with new carpet because it’s too late for cleaning.
+You’ve got your health to think of, after all.

 Cooking smells are another carpet smell that are difficult to remove.
 Having been the resident of nearly a dozen rental houses through the years, I know that to save time and money, landlords inevitably end up carpeting kitchens more often than not.
 It’s one of the great mysteries in life: why on earth would you want something that soaks up smells so easily and is so difficult to clean in a place like a kitchen?
 Cooking smells are tough to clean because they are bonded to aerosolized grease and smoke.
 To get rid of an odor like that, you need a soap that can emulsify that grease.
 Once you have given it a good scrubbing, use a steam cleaner and extractor to remove as much of the liquid as possible and allow to dry.